Help & support recovering iPhone backups

-The iPhone Backup Extractor can extract files from iTunes' backups of your iPhone, iPad, or iPod Touch data.
-It works with OSes 1, 2, 3, 4, 5 and 6.
+The iPhone Backup Extractor can extract files from iTunes backups of your iPhone, iPad, or iPod Touch data.
+It works with OSes 1, 2, 3, 4, 5, 6, 7 and 8.

-About iTunes iPhone, iPad & iPod Touch backups
+Information about iTunes iPhone, iPad and iPod Touch backups

 - support.apple.com: “Backing Up, updating, and restoring your iPhone and iPod touch software”